Jeremy-D-Harris/SIR_heterogeneity_project/README.md

-# SIR_heterogeneity_project
-## Infections are not alike: the effects of covariation between individual susceptibility and transmissibility on epidemic dynamics
+# Code for: Infections are not alike: the effects of covariation between individual susceptibility and transmissibility on epidemic dynamics
 Jeremy D Harris, Esther Gallmeier, Stephen J. Beckett, Joshua S. Weitz (2024)

- -- updated 08/17/24 by JDH --

 **Code for:** "Infections are not alike: the effect of covariation between individual-level susceptibility and transmissibility on population-level epidemic dynamics."
 This repository contains all the MATLAB codes for both running & plotting results from SIR models.
 Variation is included in susceptibility ($\varepsilon$) and transmissibility ($\delta$) and compared to mdoels with variation in susceptilibility alone and the classic SIR model, i.e., homogeneous susceptibility and transmissibility.
 We implement the following initial joint distributions in $\varepsilon$ and $\delta$: <br>
 <ol>